Brendan Magrab, JDCEO, Board Member

 Matthew Smith, JDBoard Member

-Matthew Smith leads life sciences investing at Lion Point Capital, a New York hedge fund with $1 billion in assets under management and the largest shareholder of Epalex.
+Matthew Smith is a partner at Lion Point Capital, the largest shareholder of Epalex, where he leads life sciences investing.
 Mr. Smith completed his undergraduate degree at Stanford University and holds a JD degree from Yale Law School.
-He is currently working toward a Masters’ degree in biotechnology.
+He is currently working toward a masters’ degree in biotechnology.